shirakun/redis-webhosting/README.md

 Open redis.conf and make the following changes to it

- - Find `bind`, and change it(The address should be one of 127.0.0.0/8 and avoid 127.0.0.1)
+ - Find `bind`, and change it(The address should be one in 127.0.0.0/8 and avoid 127.0.0.1)
- - Find `port` and change it to any other high level port, e.g. `11451`.
+ - Find `port` and change it to any other high port, e.g. `11451`.
  - Find `protected-mode` and change it to `no` (you don't need to change it if you set auth, but we don't set auth in this article for convenience).
  - Find `dir` and change its path to `/home/user1/redis`.
- -find `pidfile` and change it to `/home/user1/redis/redis.pid`
+ - find `pidfile` and change it to `/home/user1/redis/redis.pid`

 ## Run redis